peterhinch/micropython-nano-gui/README.md

  driver.
 Supports hard or soft SPI or I2C connections, as does the test script `mono_test.py`.
 On non Pyboard targets this will require adaptation to match the hardware connections.
+ * `esp32_setup.py` After editing to match the display and wiring, this should be copied to the target as `/pyboard/color_setup.py`.

 The `gui/core` directory contains the GUI core and its principal dependencies: